 The Kimpton DeWitt Hotel is across from Amsterdam’s largest transport hub, and only about a 5 minute walk.
 As you stroll along the cobblestone streets you will walk through Amsterdam’s City Centre, which is filled with boutiques, cafes, restaurants, canals, historic buildings (like the Royal Palace), and more.

 After we checked in and dropped our bags off we decided to go out for a walk to get some dinner.
 The concierge told us about a bunch of great restaurants right on the same street as the hotel, but we decided to venture out to the square a few blocks away.

 The Kimpton DeWitt Hotel also lets you borrow their designer bicycles for free if you want to explore the city in a fun way.
-Leading up to our trip I had visions of my son and I pedaling together throughout the city.

 The minute we spied the pink neon “and breathe” sign against a beautiful backdrop of plants I knew it was the Kimpton DeWitt Hotel.
 As soon as you enter the hotel there are glasses alongside a large jar of lemon and mint infused water to welcome you.